marcastel/snitch/README.md

 <hr>

-<a name='google'><sup>1</sup></a>:
+<a name='google'><sup>1</sup></a>
 I use a custom shell script to perform Google searches, so as to strip off all the click and URL tracing.

+<a name='macos'><sup>2</sup></a>
-<a name='macos'><sup>2</sup></a>: Rulesets were introduced in Little Snitch versino 4.
-Before that I managed the aforementioned
-lists using more complex shell scripts that allowed to cut & paste rules to/from Little Snitch -- including operating system rules.
-Since the introduction of these very usefull rulesets, Little Snitch has also introduced two default rulesets (i.e. _iCloud services_, and _macOS services); I keep those rulesets disabled in most cases.
+Rulesets were introduced in Little Snitch versino 4.
+Before that I managed the aforementioned lists using more complex shell scripts that allowed to cut & paste rules to/from Little Snitch -- including operating system rules.
+Since the introduction of these very usefull rulesets, Little Snitch has also introduced two default rulesets (i.e. _iCloud services_, and _macOS services);
+I keep those rulesets disabled in most cases.

+<a name='updates'><sup>3</sup></a>
-<a name='updates'><sup>3</sup></a>: Most security _experts_ say you should regularly update your software for security patches.
+Most security _experts_ say you should regularly update your software for security patches.
 This is a bad practice.
 If you have secured your Internet connexion then you are safe.
 Securing my Internet connexion consists in

-a) installing Little Snitch on my MacBooks,
+-   installing Little Snitch on my MacBooks,
-b) only allowing SSH access from my MacBooks to other platforms (Linux, Windows), and
+-   only allowing SSH access from my MacBooks to other platforms (Linux, Windows), and
-c) denying automated connextion from smartphones which are the most unsafe platforms in the world.
+-   denying automated connextion from smartphones which are the most unsafe platforms in the world.

   [little snitch]: https://www.obdev.at/index.html